louismullie/temp-data/markdown_final/74ea6ca5-95da-4bc1-8cfb-c7f6c72a90ea.md

 Emergency physician Dr Stephen Smith led the search for new rules for occlusion, and answered the questions raised by the 1994 report: a formula to differentiate between early repolarization and subtle LAD occlusion, reciprocal STD in aVL to identify subtle inferior OMI and exclude pericarditis, T/QRS ratio to differentiate between old LV aneurysm and anterior STEMI with Q-wave, and the Smith-Modified Sgarbossa criteria to identify OMI in LBBB and paced rhythms.

-Throughout the STEMI paradigm, cardiologists and emergency physicians have continued to find patterns of occlusion and reperfusion that do not fit into the STEMI box: Wellens reperfusion T-wave inversion at risk for reocclusion, de Winter T waves indicating LAD occlusion, "South African flag sign" to identify first diagonal occlusion, Aslanger pattern of inferior OMI with concomitant high-grade stenosis, ischemic STD maximum V 1 -V 4 to identify posterior OMI and differentiate it from subendocardial ischemia.
+Throughout the STEMI paradigm, cardiologists and emergency physicians have continued to find patterns of occlusion and reperfusion that do not fit into the STEMI box: Wellens reperfusion T-wave inversion at risk for reocclusion, de Winter T waves indicating LAD occlusion, "South African flag sign" to identify first diagonal occlusion, Aslanger pattern of inferior OMI with concomitant high-grade stenosis, ischemic STD maximum V₁–V₄ to identify posterior OMI and differentiate it from subendocardial ischemia.
 These advances reveal the limitations of the STEMI paradigm (Tables 1 and 2).

 Table 1
 STEMI Criteria Vs Evidence-Based OMI Findings